flow-ai/flowai-api-docs/source/includes/_rtm.md

-# Web socket API
+# Socket API

-A real time messaging API that allows you to send and receive messages from Flow.ai using websockets.
+A real time messaging API that allows you to send and receive messages from Flow.ai using web sockets.

 ## Audience

-The Websocket API is specifically intended for developers looking to integrate Flow.ai in a client facing app.
+The Socket API is specifically intended for developers looking to integrate Flow.ai in a client facing app.
 For example:

 - Building a custom web chat widget
 - Integrating Flow.ai inside a mobile app